52 Types of Beetles in Washington State

 43. Burying Beetle

-This beetle is responsible for providing one of nature’s most fascinating forms of life insurance: an afterlife.
+This beetle provides one of nature’s most fascinating forms of life insurance: an afterlife.
 The burying beetle has a unique relationship with carrion-eating animals called septentrionalis.
 These are other amazing types of beetles in Washington state.

 If a mammal eats an animal, it’s not likely to eat a second.
 Therefore, there is no need to bury it since scavengers will not consume it.